sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>spice-glib</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A GObject for communicating with Spice servers
+Short desc    : A GObject for communicating with Spice servers
 URL          : https://www.spice-space.org/spice-gtk.html
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : spice-client-glib-2.0 is a SPICE client library for GLib2.
+Descript     : spice-client-glib-2.0 is a SPICE client library for GLib2.
 ```

 </details>